 With sweets and treats everywhere you turn, you’ll need to be wise, not only for your dental health but also for your overall health.
 There is no reason to indulge and eat all the sweet treats you come across.
 It’s okay to enjoy a favorite treat but be mindful about consuming sugar in moderation.
 The more sweets you eat, the more prone you are to excess plaque buildup, and the more at risk you are for cavities and gum disease.

 # 3 Brush Your Teeth Often

 Let’s be realistic, it’s hard to stay away from sweet treats altogether.
-So, the best way to protect your teeth from decay is brushing more than you normally would.
+So, the best way to protect your teeth from decay is by brushing more than you normally would.
 You may want to consider carrying a travel-sized toothbrush and toothpaste so that you can clean your teeth after you eat sweets.
 It’s always a good idea to use mouthwash too.
-By doing this, you will prevent sugar sitting around wreaking havoc on your dental health.
+By doing this, you will prevent sugar from sitting around wreaking havoc on your dental health.

 #4 Protect Your Teeth

 Make sure to avoid using your teeth as tools to prevent any injury or damage this holiday season.
 Need a nut cracked?
 Use a nutcracker, not your teeth.
 Need to open a gift?
 Don’t use your teeth to navigate through the decorative knots and ribbons.
 Use scissors instead and keep your teeth intact.
 Remember, your teeth were made for biting and chewing, not as tools, scissors, or bottle openers.
 Keep them healthy and avoid damage this holiday season!